RaspberryPiFoundation/blockly-samples/codelabs/css/css.md

 }
 ```

-Refresh your page and notice the change in colour:
+Refresh your page and notice that the workspace background is now orange:

 ![A Blockly editor with an orange workspace.](components-workspace.png)